RevenueHunt/product-recommendation-quiz-for-woocommerce/README.md

-# Product Recommendation Quiz for eCommerce
+# Product Recommendation Quiz for WooCommerce

 A quiz that does the selling for you.
 Recover abandoned carts, capture leads and grow your audience.

 ## Description

 Your Product Recommendation Quiz does the selling for you.
-It's like having **a personal shopper on your eCommerce store**, guiding your customers from start to cart and helping them find the products that best match their needs.
+It's like having **a personal shopper on your WooCommerce store**, guiding your customers from start to cart and helping them find the products that best match their needs.

 [![Product Recommendation Quiz for WooCommerce](https://img.youtube.com/vi/SX-BZBl1PFw/0.jpg)](http://www.youtube.com/watch?v=SX-BZBl1PFw)